qcif/data-curator/README.md

 The schema enables you to:

 - validate the whole table at once
-- in the future:
 - validate a column at a time
-  - validate as you type
+- (and in a future release, validate as you type)

 Once the data is described and validated, you can share the data and its description by exporting a [Data Package](http://frictionlessdata.io/data-packages/) to: